 So, can stress cause hives?
 Yes, this is true.
 But you have to exhaust all other possible causes before you settle on stress as the ultimate factor.
 If you experience stress because of anxiety issues, you can check into an anxiety treatment program that will help manage the issue.

-Treatment for Stress Hives
+Treatment For Stress Hives

-Stress hives normally last for 24 hours before they disappear.
+Stress hives typically last for 24 hours before they disappear.
 But only if you are not stressed too much.
 They can be persistent in other instances lasting from a few days to several weeks, depending on the individual.

 The treatment options available include: